tapmui/common-validation/README.md

 ### National Identifiers

-Validate a number for a specific country (returns a bool):
+Validate a number for a specific country using any official format (returns a bool):

 ```c#
 var nationalIdentifier = "200301046835";